A Beginner's Guide to Deep Sea Fishing in Cabo San Lucas

 What Happens Once on the Boat

-Once on board and acquainted with your crew (we had a pilot and a deckhand) you’ll depart the dock and join the flotilla making of boats making its way out into the open waters.
+Once on board and acquainted with your crew (we had a pilot and a deckhand), you'll depart the dock and join the flotilla, which consists of boats making their way out into the open waters.

-On the way out of the harbor, you may stop for live bait, like we did, and then continue on your way out into fishing zones offshore.
-You’ll get to experience the beauty of the sunrise on the water, as you power out to the fishing sites.
+On the way out of the harbor, you may stop for live bait, as we did, and then continue on your way out into fishing zones offshore.
+You'll get to experience the beauty of the sunrise on the water as you power out to the fishing sites.

 What You’ll Catch

-The waters here are loaded with good-eating fish.
+The waters here are teeming with good-eating fish.
 We wanted mahi mahi, known here as dolphin fish.
-But there are plenty of game fish in the water, including wahoo, tuna, snapper and area’s famed sailfish.
+But there is plenty of game fish in the water, including wahoo, tuna, snapper, and the area's famed sailfish.

 There are limits on the number of fish you can catch, and it is very popular to catch and release billfish.
-Someone in our group caught a marlin and we released it back into the waters to swim another day.
+This is a conservation practice that involves catching the fish, taking a quick photo, and then releasing it back into the water.
+The crew will guide you on the proper handling techniques to ensure the fish's survival.
+Someone in our group caught a marlin, which we released back into the waters to swim another day.

 Where You Go to Catch Fish

 We wanted mahi mahi, so we stuck fairly close to the shore along the Pacific side of the peninsula.
-We caught a total of five mahi mahi, each of which weighed about 12 lbs.
-We did go out a bit further off shore once we had our fish, and that was where we hooked our marlin - smallish at around 60 lbs.
+We caught five mahi mahi, each weighing about 12 lbs.
+Once we had our fish, we went a bit further offshore, and that was where we hooked our marlin—smallish at around 60 lbs.

-To catch the big game fish, you’ll need to go further out to sea.
-We were told that you will travel up to 20 miles out to hunt for the big ones.
-The winning anglers in the Bisbee tournament that wrapped up when we were there caught a 583 lb. blue marlin, taking over $206,000 in prize money.
+To catch the big game fish, you'll need to go to deeper waters further offshore.
+We were told that you will travel up to 20 miles to hunt for the big ones.
+The winning anglers in the Bisbee tournament, which wrapped up when we were there, caught a massive 583 lb. blue marlin, taking over $206,000 in prize money.

 What It’s Like to Catch Game Fish

-Hooking a fish is a rush.
-There’s a current of excitement in the boat as the deck hands set you up to haul in your catch.
-Then, it’s just a matter of strength and patience.
-The fish we brought in were only around 12 – 15 lbs. and they were quite strong.
+Hooking a fish is an exhilarating experience.
+There's a surge of anticipation in the boat as the deck hands prepare you to reel in your catch.
+Then, it's a test of your strength and patience.
+The fish we brought in were only around 12 – 15 lbs., but they put up a strong fight.
 The entire process of reeling them in took about 20 minutes once the fish was on the line.

-You only keep fish that you plan to eat or take home, otherwise all fish should be released.
+You only keep fish you plan to eat or take home; otherwise, all fish should be released.

 How Do You Take Fish Home